stakater-archive/StakaterCloudDocs-Archived/content/sre/secrets/vault-csi.md

   Volume mount is required in order to create kubernetes secret. you can mount it any location as its not being used.

-- This secret can be used as environment variable
+- Step 4: This secret can be used as environment variable

 ```
 env: